Harrison Bailey

-Harrison Clay Bailey (born November 1, 2001) is an American college football quarterback for the Florida Gators.
-He previously played for the Tennessee Volunteers, the UNLV Rebels and Louisville Cardinals.
+Harrison Clay Bailey (born November 1, 2001) is an American former college football quarterback.
+He played for the Tennessee Volunteers, UNLV Rebels, Louisville Cardinals, and Florida Gators.

 Early life

 Bailey attended Marietta High School.
 As a senior, Bailey threw for 50 touchdowns and 10 interceptions on 411 attempts for 4,674 yards.
 He led his team to a 14–2 record and a state championship.
 Bailey was rated as a 4-star recruit and was ranked 99th in his class.
 Bailey chose to go to Tennessee over Alabama, Georgia, and Ohio State.
 He enrolled at Tennessee in January 2020.

 College career

 Tennessee

 Bailey appeared in six games in his freshman season.
 He made his first start against Florida on December 5, 2020.
 In this game, the Gators defeated Bailey and the Volunteers 31–19.
 In this game Bailey threw for one touchdown and was 14 for 21 passing.
 The following week, Bailey earned his first win as a starter against rival Vanderbilt.
 He passed for 207 yards and two touchdowns in the 42–17 victory.
 As a starter, Bailey went 1–2.
 He passed for 578 yards, four touchdowns, and two interceptions on the 2020 season.

 Tennessee head coach Jeremy Pruitt was fired during the offseason bringing in new head coach Josh Heupel.
 The coaching change brought transfers Hendon Hooker and Joe Milton to Tennessee.
 Bailey was the backup and played in one game against Tennessee Tech.
 On October 27, 2021, Bailey announced his decision to transfer.